Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, no other Blood feature.

-You have Pegasus blood in your veins, that changes your physic, granting you the following benefits:
+You have Pegasus blood in your veins, that changes your physique.

 * Your size becomes large.
 * You gain a fly speed of 50ft.